3mdeb/news-and-ideas/blog/content/authors/piotr-krol/_index.md

 github: "https://github.com/pietrushnic"
 contribution:
 ---
-Founder and Embedded Systems Consultant at 3mdeb as well as CTO of vitroTV.
+Founder and Embedded Systems Consultant at 3mdeb as well as freelance CTO of Vitro Technology and CEO of LPN Plant.
 Passionate about building firmware that enables advanced hardware features in modern products.
-Dedicated to customers that treat embedded software security and upgradability as forethought.
-In favor of fixed price projects with the clear definition of success.
-Available as freelance CTO for startups and small business.
+Dedicated to customers that treat embedded software security and upgradeability as forethought.
+Open source firmware evangelist interested in platform security and trusted computing.
+In favor of fixed price projects with a clear definition of success.